Cryza/oni-fontkit/README.md

 // open a font synchronously
 var font = fontkit.openSync('font.ttf');

-// layout a string, using default shaping features.
-// returns a GlyphRun, describing glyphs and positions. var run = font.layout('hello world!');
+// map a string to the corresponding Glyphs.
+// Does not perform advanced features based on context yet var glyphs = font.glyphsForString('hello world!');

+// apply contextual substitution on the glyphs
+// the returned array contains a contextGroupId for each glyph which
+// can be used to group the glyphs together based on the contexts they triggered var contextGroupIds = font.applySubstitutionFeatures(glyphs, ['calt'])

 // get an SVG path for a glyph var svg = run.glyphs[0].path.toSVG();